 - Freshly ground black pepper

 Mix gorgonzola with sour cream/buttermilk.
 If it’s too thick for your taste, add a bit of white wine, apple cider vinegar, or lemon juice.
 Or use buttermilk instead of sour cream.
 Mix with a whip, or immersion blender.
 If using a blender, stir in some crumbled gorgonzola after blending.
+Store in the refrigerator.